 The idea is as simple as it is profound.
-If you can answer these questions, then you could potentially be successful with your Lean transformation initiative.
+If you can answer these questions, then you could potentially be successful with the implementation of the Lean Transformation Framework inside your company.
 Of course, there is much more to it than this, but if you cannot answer even one of the questions, don’t attempt changing your organization yet.

-If you prematurely jump into a transformation program, without the necessary groundwork, you risk underinvesting in some of the dimensions.
+Jumping prematurely into a transformation program for integrating the lean model in your business, without having the necessary groundwork, poses the risk of underinvesting in some of the dimensions.
 This will push your program out of balance, which will ultimately lead to failure.